Who Needs One?

 Plan review fees for constructing dams, based on dam height:

 |» 41 to 60 feet:||$1500|

 Safety inspection fees, based on hazard potential category:

 |» Significant hazard:||$500|

 |» High hazard:||$500|

 The applicant may proceed with the approved plans and activities as approved by the Division.
 In the case of a denial, applicants must make an application for appeal within 60 days of the decision.
 The certificate is not transferable, and minor changes can be made administratively.
-The certificate may be renewed after a site inspection, payment of the inspection fee, and approval by the Division of Water Supply, Dams Section.
+The certificate may be renewed after a site inspection, payment of the inspection fee, and approval by the Division of Water Resources, Dams Section.

 The applicant is responsible for complying with the requirements in the Tennessee Safe Dams Rules.
 These include, but are not limited to, keeping the dam cleared, maintaining the property, passing specified rainfall events without overtopping, monitoring dam conditions and maintaining dam stability.